isomerpages/mlaw-lsb/notice-and-announcements/latest-news/_posts/2019-06-07-reminder-on-the-requirements-for-the-application-of-a-corporate-licence.md

 **LSB Notice: Reminder on the Requirements for the Application of a Corporate Licence**

-1. The Land Surveyors Board would like to bring your attention to “Part VI: Multi-Discipline and Corporate Practice” of the Land Surveyors Act and “Part III: Licenses” of the Land Surveyors Rules.
+1. The Land Surveyors Board would like to bring your attention to “Part VI: Multi-Discipline and Corporate Practice” of the Land Surveyors Act and “Part III: Licenses” of the Land Surveyors Rules.<br>

-2. The Board would like to remind all applications for a Licence Corporation to comply with 17(1)(a) to (d) for the Land Surveyors Act and submit all necessary documents under section 16(1)(a) to (e) of the Land Surveyors Rules.
+2. The Board would like to remind all applications for a Licence Corporation to comply with 17(1)(a) to (d) for the Land Surveyors Act and submit all necessary documents under section 16(1)(a) to (e) of the Land Surveyors Rules.<br>

 3. It has come to the Board’s attention that a number of recent applications did not comply the requirements, in particular: